-About every other Tuesday the fellowship hall of the First Baptist Church of Dalton, Ga., looks especially hospitable.
+On the first and third Tuesday of the month, the fellowship hall of the First Baptist Church of Dalton, Ga., looks especially hospitable.
 Tables are set, affirming messages roll quietly across a screen and Jane Jarrett faithfully provides soft piano music.

 There is no program but a clear purpose: to provide a good meal and an enjoyable night out for families who otherwise might not have such an opportunity.

 “Soul Food” is a dream turned reality for Gail Duke who found her fellow church members and ministers eager to pitch in to provide such hospitality for the working poor in a community hit especially hard by the economic downturn.

 “They come as families and we feed them here,” Gail said of the simple, but effective event that occurs on the first, third and fifth Tuesdays of each month.

 Balloons, banners and birthday cakes on this particular evening mark the celebration of three years for “Soul Food.”
 Children with icing on their fingers finish their hearty meals and head over to tables where teens engage them in face painting and balloon art.